MaayanLab/slackbot-tutorial/3-responding-events.md

-# Responding to Slack Events
+# :sparkles: Responding to Slack Events
 Now that your app is runnning, we can now program it to respond to slack events.
 When running locally, you will need to tunnel requests from a public URL to your machine.
 We recommend [ngrok](https://ngrok.com/) to set up a tunnel.
 After downloading this program, you can get a url by running the following line of code in terminal:

 ```
 $ ./ngrok http 8080
 ```
-- **Note**: number will be whatever port you are running the app on
+> **Note**: number will be whatever port you are running the app on

 Now you will be brought to the ngrok page in your terminal window.
 Copy the https URL.